nadorek/A01/README.md

 ### Running the Application
 1. Navigate to the AProduct/AProduct.Web folder.
-2. Put you connection string to appsettings.Development.json
-3. Use `dotnet run` command to start the application.
+2. Use `dotnet run` command to start the application.

+### Running the Application with SQL databse
+1. Put you connection string to appsettings.Development.json
+2. Run application using `dotnet run -sql` command.